Skip to content

 • The distance from the parking area to the reception, courts and amenities.

-• Designated parking for teams/coaches, emergency vehicles, people with different abilities and members.
+• Designated parking for teams and coaches, emergency vehicles, people with disabilities, and members.

 • Shade structures for covered parking.